thepiperatthegates/MIR_SRC_CODE/README.rst

 =============================================================================

-Source code from Hijazi for his Praxisprojekt and Bachelor-Thesis in Forschungszentrum Jülich in 2024/2025.
+Source code from Hijazi for his Praxisprojekt and Bachelor-Thesis at Forschungszentrum Jülich in 2024/2025.

 Contact: